SebGSX/Prompt-Engineering/README.md

 ## Overview

 This project is a production-ready implementation of two prompts that are used to configure ChatGPT to serve as a principal developer for pull request review support ([Tom](https://github.com/SebGSX/Prompt-Engineering/blob/main/prompt-engineering/pull-request-review.md)) and a product manager ([Tim](https://github.com/SebGSX/Prompt-Engineering/blob/main/prompt-engineering/work-item-review.md)).
 The prompts have been exhaustively developed and tested over a period of about a year.

+### Objective

+The primary objective of the project is to accelerate the delivery of high-quality work product.
+In other words, faster and higher quality first drafts of work, faster and higher quality reviews, and faster and higher quality feedback, so that work flows more smoothly through the system.

+### General Notes on Use

 While creating Tim was relatively straightforward, creating Tom was a highly complex proposition that required a suitably complex codebase upon which to "train" Tom.
 By train, I mean activate the prompt, provide Tom with code,